Ingole712521/ChatGPT/README.md

 To get started with the ChatGPT project, follow these steps:

-1. Clone this repository to your local machine: `git clone https://github.com/yourusername/chatgpt-project.git`
+1. Clone this repository to your local machine: `git clone https://github.com/Ingole712521/ChatGPT.git`
 2. Install the required dependencies by running: `pip install -r requirements.txt`
 3. Obtain your GPT-3.5 API key from OpenAI and replace `'YOUR_API_KEY'` in the code with your actual API key.
-4. Run the chatbot application: `python chatbot.py`

 ## Project Structure